ouwargui/guisantos.dev/src/posts/how-to-use-multiple-git-accounts.md

   url: '/assets/blog/hello-world/cover.jpg'
 ---

 Have you ever had to use multiple git accounts on the same machine?
 If so, you know how annoying it is to have to change the git config every time you want to push to a different account.
-In this post I will show you how to use multiple git accounts that will be used automatically depending on the directory you are in.
+In this post, I will show you how to use multiple git accounts that will be used automatically depending on the directory you are in.

-First let's review the requirements to follow this tutorial
+First, let's review the requirements to follow this tutorial

 ## Requirements

 - Git installed on your machine
-- UNIX based system (I don't know if this works on Windows, but give it a try and tell me!)
+- UNIX-like system (I don't know if this works on Windows, but give it a try and tell me!)

 ## Step 1 - Create a new SSH key